 Option 1: Renting a Car & Drive to Valladolid

 Driving to Valladolid is my top suggestion if you can swing it.
 Driving in Mexico isn’t as scary as you might think – and the road from Tulum to Valladolid is a well-paved straight 1.5 hour shot through the jungle.
-Having a car will give you the flexibility to explore the many cenotes and lesser-visited sites around Valladolid.
+Having a car will give you the flexibility to explore the many lesser-known sites and beautiful cenotes around Valladolid.
 It also affords you the flexibility to more easily visit Valladolid as part of a day excursion from Tulum, if you don’t have time to stay overnight.

 Length: 90 minutes

 How to Rent: There are lots of rental car agencies in Tulum town, but some have been know to scare tourists.
 That’s why I always recommend using Discover Cars to search multiple agencies not only for the best prices but also to filter based on reviews of each agency.

 Option 2: Take the ADO Bus from Tulum to Valladolid

 If you’re planning to stay overnight in Valladolid (and you really should!), the ADO bus is a great option to get between your hotel in Tulum and Valladolid.

 The downside of taking the bus from Tulum is that you will still need to sort your way to Chichen Itza or Ek Balam.
 It’s not hard, but it is something to consider.

 - Times: Varies.
 Confirm times on the ADO bus website.